TomKrauss/pks-edit/doc/manual/macro_language.md

+# Recording Macros and the PKS-Edit Macro Language

 ## Macros in PKS-Edit

 Macros in PKS-Edit can be recorded or manually edited using the _PKSMacroC Language_ and compiled inside PKS-Edit.